Copied form this weeks veg share leaflet that goes out to all CSA veg share members 16/01/2013

 400ml of Soymilk

-8 button mushrooms or fresh shiitake mushroom caps, thinly sliced
+8 button mushrooms or fresh shiitake mushroom caps,

 400ml of Konbu stock